 Gondwana: geologyCharles Lyell, in the first edition of Principles of Geology in the early 1830s, refers to a recent expedition into Central India by one Sir John Malcolm.
 From the information in Lyell's book, this would have been into the area below the Mahadeo Hills and downstream from Hoshangabad.
 A member of the expedition, the well-named Captain Dangerfield, reported on the geology of the Narmada (Nerbuddah) River channel, and some archaeological finds regarding cities buried by volcanic activity in the area.
 But Lyell does not mention Gondwana (or Glossopteris; see below); the final edition of the Principles was the 12th of 1875, still without mention of Gondwana.The history of the geology of Gondwana does take off in a sort of logical progression from the ethnographic history.
 The Geological Survey of India (GSI), an arm of the British administration, is the organization that mattered.
 One of the main things exercising their minds was the search for coal resources, already found and mined by the EIC.
 They knew about Glossopteris, which is the main plant fossil found in the Permian coal deposits that came to be recognized as a major feature of Gondwanan remnant landmasses (the taxon was established by 1830).
 GSI geologists worked along the Narmada River and up into the Satpura Range.
 Early workers in the field were:

 It was soon revealed that there were a number of geological basins throughout the whole area of central India with the same sequence.
 The crucial early example was those having formed in the Satpura Basin and later pushed up to form the Satpura Range.
 H.B.
-Medlicott mapped these (although the Satpura name wasn't given until 1893 by his colleague R. D. Oldham).
-Presumably the two Medlicotts were related, and the two Blanfords (probably brothers); they would have been part of a small colonial community.
+Medlicott mapped these (although the Satpura name wasn't given until 1893 by his colleague's son R. D. Oldham).
+The two Medlicotts were brothers, as were two Blanfords; they would have been part of a small colonial community.
 The Blanfords published works on geology, mammals and birds, molluscs and meteorology, from at least 1858.
 It doesn't take too much imagination to think they all would have read the sort of journal articles described above, and most likely would have stayed at James Forsyth's Lodge when they were in the area, and later read his book.
 The name Gondwana, one way or another, would have been well known to these geologists of the 1860s and early 1870s.
 Adoption of the nameThe important point here is that H.B. - Henry Benedict - Medlicott is credited with first naming this sequence the Gondwana series.
 He did this in unpublished reports for the GSI in 1872.
 The name was then adopted by other workers.
 The first credited with using it in print was Ottokar Feistmantel in 1876 (in spite of the name he was British, or at least worked for the GSI), in a paper in the Records of the GSI: Notes on the age of some fossils of India.
 In his preamble Feistmantel says: "...almost the only fossiliferous, rock series in the peninsular area of India, is that usually spoken of collectively as the plant-bearing series.
 This is an awkward designation; I will at once adopt instead the name GONDWANA series or system, to be understood in the same wide sense as when we speak of the Jurassic or Silurian series or system.
 The name was proposed some years ago by Mr. Medlicott, and has since been more or less current on the survey; it has been once used in print by Mr. H.F.
 Blanford in his little work on the Physical Geology of India".

 The latter work has either sunk without a trace, or Feistmantel has almost certainly confused it with a work listed in the British Library catalogue: H. F. (Henry Francis) Blanford The Rudiments of Physical Geography for the use of Indian Schools 1873 (1874 and 1878).
 The Oxford Dictionary in fact names this as its first published use of the word, quite ignoring Forsyth's 1871 book and the other earlier sources.
 But for geology at least Feistmantel gets first naming honors.
 (This paper also discusses Glossopteris.
 He later continued this work, and published, in Australia.)